Apply Today! Deadline to apply for a scholarship is April 14th.

-The Composting Council Research & Education Foundation offers an annual scholarship to college students to assist with their compost research projects.
+The Compost Research & Education Foundation offers annual scholarships to college students to assist with their compost research projects.
 The scholarship is available for undergraduate through PhD students studying at a college or university in the United States.
 The scholarship is for $4,000, and also includes an invitation to present research findings at a US Composting Council Annual Conference during a CREF research session.
 Travel expenses are included.

-The goal of this scholarship is to bring assistance to students interested, compost research and to spark interest in future careers in the composting industry.
+The goal of this scholarship is to bring assistance to students interested in compost research and to spark interest in future careers in the composting industry.

 The research project for this scholarship must be ongoing during the term of the grant and be research in the fields of composting and compost use.
 More specifically, the ideal candidate will have interest in improving the compost process and the application and the utilization of finished compost to increase drought tolerance, soil nutrient content, reducing erosion and water pollution, and increasing carbon storage in soils to combat climate change.